ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert f'Results of the {year} {event}' == 'Results of the 2018 conference'
 ```

-The str.format() method of strings requires more manual effort.
-You’ll still use { and } to mark where a variable will be substituted and can provide detailed formatting directives, but you’ll also need to provide the information to be formatted.
+The `str.format()` method of strings requires more manual effort.
+You’ll still use `{}` to mark where a variable will be substituted and can provide detailed formatting directives, but you’ll also need to provide the information to be formatted.

 ```{code-cell}
 yes_votes = 42_572_654  # equivalent of 42572654